Who should apply to the London Business School MBA?

 Yes.
 You can pay your first-year fees in three instalments, one at the beginning of each term.
 Or you can pay in full for your first year when you start the programme.

-When researching the cost of the MBA Programme, you should take into account the substantial earning opportunities that students have while on the Programme.
+When researching the cost of the MBA Programme, you can take into account the earning opportunities that students have while on the Programme.
 In 2011, summer internship salaries averaged £1,078 per week (10-12 weeks' duration), and the top earnings were £2,023 per week.

 London Business School encourages candidates to explore all scholarship and financing opportunities available to them in their home country or country of residence.

 A variety of loans are available to students including US Federal and Stafford Loans and the Professional and Career Development Loan.
 For more information see Financing your Course